Salinger (book): Background

-On January 29, 2013, The New York Times announced Simon & Schuster acquired the biography.
+On January 29, 2013, The New York Times announced that Simon & Schuster had acquired the biography.
 Jonathan Karp, the publisher at Simon & Schuster, stated: "We are honored to be the publisher of what we believe will be the foundational book on one of the most beloved and most puzzling figures of the 20th century.
 Many of us who read The Catcher in the Rye have, at some point in our lives, wished we could know the author better.
 Now, we finally can."

 Salinger is the 17th book by David Shields and the first book by author, screenwriter, and producer Shane Salerno.
 Salerno's interest in Salinger began when, as a child, he read all of Salinger's published work and learned that the author had retreated from public life to live in a rural town in New Hampshire, where he ostensibly wrote every day yet vowed never to publish again.
 Salerno began researching Salinger's life and, after beginning production on his documentary film Salinger, felt there was too much information for the film.
 This resulted in the book, which took 10 years to complete and entailed over 200 interviews on five continents.